timmahoney/firewall-ansible-role/README.md

 # firewall-ansible-role

-Quick ansible role to configure the internal firewall of a box
+Quick ansible role to configure the internal firewall of a box.